21+ Vault

 How often should you water?

-Tell Stevie your setup — he'll build you a watering schedule.
-The #1 reason plants die is wrong watering.
+Tell Stevie your setup and he'll build you a watering schedule.
+The most common reason plants die is wrong watering.

 PLANT TYPE